-- 1) Partnership agreement signed by all partners, - 2) document confirming registration of the Project by the Secretariat of the Cabinet of Ministers of Ukraine by the Ukrainian Project Partner (applicable for Ukrainian Lead Partner only), - 3) Current building permission (if applicable), - 4) Financial guarantee (if applicable).
+- 1) Partnership agreement signed by all partners, - 2) Current building permission (if applicable), - 3) Financial guarantee31 (if applicable).

 The payment claim for the initial pre-financing payment of the Lead Partner shall be submitted directly to the Joint Secretariat via CST2021.
 Subsequent payment claims (as a part of a progress report) will be prepared by the partners in CST2021 and submitted directly to the relevant Controller.